 According to Paul the law has a dual role.
 Its first role is to instruct or educate us concerning how our Father wants us to live our life.
 Its second role is to convict us of sin (the judicial role) and lead us to conversion through faith in Christ.
-Once converted this role of the law is no longer needed.
-In Galatians, Paul tells the church to allow God's law to teach them, "Let me ask those of you who want to be subject to the Law: do you not hear what the Law says?"
+Once converted this role is no longer needed.
+In Galatians, Paul tells the church to allow God to teach them, "Let me ask those of you who want to be subject to the Law: do you not hear what the Law says?"
 (Galatians 4:21).

 By telling the church of God to pay attention to his law, the apostle is upholding its role to teach.
 Paul, however, also recognizes its judicial role.
 After stating Abraham's inheritance was given based on God's promise, Paul says,

 What, then, was the purpose of the Law?
 It was added in order to show what wrongdoing is . . .
 (Galatians 3:19, TEV).